HENKLE MIDDLE SCHOOL

 Any students found in the same area as students using alcoholic beverages and/or drugs may be subject to the same discipline as students in possession.

-If any school employee suspects a student to be under the influence of intoxicants, they may request the student to submit to a breath test for the purpose of estimation of blood alcohol levels.
-If the student refuses to comply he/she will be subject to disciplinary action.
-The sheriff’s department will be notified whenever there is an incident involving alcohol and/or drugs.
+If any school employee suspects a student to be under the influence of intoxicants they should request administration to conduct an investigation.
+Law enforcement will be notified whenever there is an incident involving alcohol and/or drugs.

 The White Salmon Valley School District will comply with the state law that requires all public schools to report the number of excused and unexcused absences each year.
-The state law also requires school districts to file cases with the Klickitat County Juvenile Department of students who have reached five unexcused absences in a month and/or ten unexcused absences during a school year.
+At five unexcused absences the student and parent must enter into a written plan with the school to improve attendance.
+The state law also requires school districts to file cases with the Klickitat County Juvenile Department of students who have reached seven unexcused absences in a month and/or ten unexcused absences during a school year.

 Students are expected to have a note explaining their absence upon returning to school or within 3 school days of the absence.
 This note must have the first and last name of the student, date/s of absence, reason, and parent/guardian signature.
 Only absences which meet the state’s definition for excused absences shall be excused.
 (WAC 392-400-325)